 Sjögren’s (pronounced SHOW-grins) syndrome affects as many as 4 million people nationwide.
 Men and women of all ages can develop the condition, but it most often shows up in women in their 50s and 60s.
 The disorder is 9 times more common in women than in men.

-Sjögren’s syndrome arises when the body’s , which ordinarily attacks invading bacteria and viruses, starts killing off the body’s own moisture-producing cells.
+Sjögren’s syndrome arises when the body’s The system that protects your body from invading viruses, bacteria and other microscopic threats., which ordinarily attacks invading bacteria and viruses, starts killing off the body’s own moisture-producing cells.
 The condition can occur on its own or alongside other diseases, such as lupus or rheumatoid arthritis, in which the immune system mistakenly attacks parts of the body.

 In some cases of Sjögren’s, the immune system attacks several parts of the body, including the eyes, mouth, joints and internal organs.
 Because the disorder has such varying effects, diagnosing Sjögren’s syndrome can take a long time.

 “The average time to diagnose Sjögren’s is about 7 years from the first symptoms, because the symptoms can be very subtle,” says Dr. Gabor Illei, head of the Sjögren’s Clinic on the NIH campus in Bethesda, Maryland.

 Physicians use several tests to make a diagnosis.
 These include measuring tear and saliva flow, blood tests, and biopsies.
 In the biopsy test, a surgeon removes a small saliva-producing gland from the lip and looks at it under a microscope.
 The blood tests and biopsies let physicians know if the body’s immune system is attacking saliva-producing cells.